membase/ns_server/README.markdown

 ## License

-MPL - We made this for you!
+TBD, but ememcached was MPL - We made this for you!

 ## TODO